Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/scoring-points.md

 The leaderboard system reads any values in the `leaderstats` folder and displays whatever it finds.

-To add a stat which will track a player's points, a new `Class.IntValue` object can be parented to the `leaderstats` folder.
+To add a stat which will track a player's points, a new `IntValue` object can be parented to the `leaderstats` folder.
 The name of the value object will be displayed alongside its current value.

-1. Use a variable named `points` to create a new `Class.IntValue` object using `Datatype.Instance.new()`.
+1. Use a variable named `points` to create a new `IntValue` object using `Datatype.Instance.new()`.
-2. Set the `Class.IntValue.Name|Name` to `"Points"`.
+2. Set the `Name` to `"Points"`.
-3. Set the `Class.IntValue.Value|Value` to **0**; this is what the leaderboard will initially display for the player.
+3. Set the `Value` to **0**; this is what the leaderboard will initially display for the player.
 4. Parent the `points` object to the `leaderstats` folder.

 ```lua